top of page

 I didn’t act things out with my kids.
 I didn't use fake voices or dress up in costumes.
 I was terrified of giving speeches in class or being on stage.
 And, it brings me zero pleasure to think of inviting anyone to judge me.

 For weeks, Mom has spent countless hours taking down and packing up the dozens of pieces of artwork that animate the otherwise sterile walls of her long-term care room.
-When she moved onto the third floor last January, we carefully hung the beautiful paintings she had created three years ago believing it was important that she be surrounded by familiar scenes and pieces of herself.
+When she moved onto the third floor last January, we carefully hung the beautiful paintings she had created three years before believing it was important that she be surrounded by familiar scenes and pieces of herself.

 Our chatter about the competition is passionate and joyful.

 The flurry of activity to prepare for the art show doesn’t happen every day, but when it does, it's magical.
-We fantasize about what she's going to do with the awards she'll win, what she'll wear on the read carpet, what she'll say in her acceptance speech, which stars she'll meet, and what TV shows will feature her.
+We fantasize about what she's going to do with the awards she'll win, what she'll wear on the read carpet, what she'll say in her acceptance speech, which famous stars she'll meet, and what TV shows will feature her.

-It doesn't matter that there is no competition.
 The merriment it brings Mom and the actions she takes in preparation for the prestigious event are brilliant.
 It is fascinating and inspiring to watch her come to life as she dreams about the accolades that will come her way.
 She shines so brightly as she reflects on her talent and achievements.

 Ten minutes from now, or later tonight, or tomorrow, when the competition is once again forgotten, she will ask who stole her paintings and destroyed the wall.
 After I have calmed her anger and fears of a stranger entering her room with the sole purpose of stealing her masterpieces, I will hang them all back up.
 She'll nod, smile, thank me, and then ask if she's missed the entry deadline.